 CATHEDRAL VIDEO POEM NOW AVAILABLE

-This autumn I created a video poem for St Edmundsbury Cathedral in Suffolk.
-The project started in the spring when visitors to the Cathedral were asked to put down there thoughts, stories and words about the Cathedral on postcards.
+Last autumn I also created a video poem for St Edmundsbury Cathedral in Suffolk.
+The project started last spring when visitors to the Cathedral were asked to put down there thoughts, stories and words about the Cathedral on postcards.
 In September I ran workshops with the 'Welcome Guides' (those folks who show you around the Cathedral) and local school children - in addition to taking pictures and videos and recording the sounds of the place - to gather material to put together the poem.
 The finished piece was shown on Thursday 26 September at a poetry evening in the Cathedral and is now available on youtube - you can watch it here (see right)!